Henrikkittang/ReSolve/readme.md

 - Access to resources should happen via a resources manager with proper path access
 - Make some sort of state machine to swith between tests, scenes, etc.
 - Make some sort of wrapper around imgui, for setup and cleanup etc,
-- Fix includes paths? test has to ../ into the previous dir